Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Results and Discussions

 \subsubsection{Ablation Study for Interaction Module and Loss Function}

 Table~\ref{tab:abl_imsl_sparselibrimix} presents the ablation study results on the impact of including the IM and SL on the performance of the USEF-TP model.
 It examines the model’s performance on the SparseLibriMix dataset under different combinations of these two modules.
-For the PVAD task, incorporating the IM (Exp 2) leads to improvements in ACC, F1, Precision, and Recall, with further enhancements observed when SL (Exp 3) is applied.
-Furthermore, comparing EXP 4, EXP 5, and EXP 6 shows that at a 0\% overlap ratio, the addition of IM and SL leads to an apparent decrease in DER (9.86\% \(\rightarrow\) 8.55\% \(\rightarrow\) 8.07\%).
+For the PVAD task, incorporating the SL (Exp 3) or IM (Exp 3) leads to improvements in ACC, F1, Precision, and Recall, with further enhancements observed when SL and IM (Exp 4) are both applied.
+Furthermore, comparing EXP 5,6,7,8 shows that at a 0\% overlap ratio, the addition of SL and IM leads to an apparent decrease in DER ( 9.56\% \(\rightarrow\) 9.06\%, 9.21\% \(\rightarrow\) 8.33\% ).
 These results indicate that the IM and SL can enhance the model’s PVAD performance even under sparse overlap conditions.

-For the TSE task, as IM and SL are progressively added (from Exp 7 to Exp 9), both SDRi and SI-SDRi improve incrementally.
+For the TSE task, as SL and IM are added (from Exp 9 to Exp 12), both SDRi and SI-SDRi improve incrementally.
 It indicates that the IM and SL positively enhance overall TSE performance.
-Comparing Exp 8 and Exp 9 reveals that as the overlap ratio increases, overall SI-SDRi tends to decrease, while SI-SDRi under TA conditions shows an upward trend.
+Comparing Exp 9 to Exp 12 reveals that as the overlap ratio increases, overall SI-SDRi tends to decrease, while SI-SDRi under TA conditions shows an upward trend.
 It suggests the model’s capability to handle TS speech segments diminishes with higher overlap ratios.
-However, Exp 9 maintains a more robust performance in overall SI-SDRi, and compared to Exp 8, Exp 9 shows a more noticeable reduction in average energy under TS conditions.
+However, Exp 12 maintains a more robust performance in overall SI-SDRi, and compared to Exp 11, Exp 10 and 12 show a more noticeable reduction in average energy under TS conditions.
 It indicates that SL effectively reduces the power of interfering speakers or noise in silent segments.

 In summary, under various overlap conditions, the joint model USEF-TP with both IM and SL outperforms versions without these modules or with only a single module across all tasks, demonstrating the effectiveness of IM and SL in enhancing model performance and stability.